GerHobbelt/owemdjee/README.md

 - **bitsery** [📁](./bitsery) [🌐](https://github.com/GerHobbelt/bitsery) -- header only C++ binary serialization library, designed around the networking requirements for real-time data delivery, especially for games.
 All cross-platform requirements are enforced at compile time, so serialized data do not store any meta-data information and is as small as possible.
 - **capnproto** [📁](./capnproto) [🌐](https://github.com/GerHobbelt/capnproto) -- Cap'n Proto is an insanely fast data interchange format and capability-based RPC system.
 Think JSON, except binary.
 Or think [Protocol Buffers](https://github.com/google/protobuf), except faster.
 - **cereal** [📁](./cereal) [🌐](https://github.com/GerHobbelt/cereal) -- C++11 serialization library
+- **flatbuffers** [📁](./flatbuffers) [🌐](https://github.com/GerHobbelt/flatbuffers) -- a cross platform serialization library architected for maximum memory efficiency.
+It allows you to directly access serialized data without parsing/unpacking it first, while still having great forwards/backwards compatibility.
 - **GoldFish-CBOR** [📁](./GoldFish-CBOR) [🌐](https://github.com/GerHobbelt/GoldFish) -- a fast JSON and CBOR streaming library, without using memory.
 GoldFish can parse and generate very large [JSON](http://json.org) or [CBOR](http://cbor.io) documents.
 It has some similarities to a [SAX](https://en.wikipedia.org/wiki/Simple_API_for_XML) parser, but doesn't use an event driven API, instead the user of the GoldFish interface is in control.
 GoldFish intends to be the easiest and one of the fastest JSON and CBOR streaming parser and serializer to use.
 - **ion-c** [📁](./ion-c) [🌐](https://github.com/GerHobbelt/ion-c) -- a C implementation of the [Ion data notation](http://amzn.github.io/ion-docs).
 Amazon Ion is a richly-typed, self-describing, hierarchical data serialization format offering interchangeable binary and text representations.
 The text format (a superset of JSON) is easy to read and author, supporting rapid prototyping.
 The binary representation is efficient to store, transmit, and skip-scan parse.
 The rich type system provides unambiguous semantics for long-term preservation of data which can survive multiple generations of software evolution.
+- **libbson** [📁](./libbson) [🌐](https://github.com/GerHobbelt/libbson) -- a library providing useful routines related to building, parsing, and iterating BSON documents.
 - **libnop** [📁](./libnop) [🌐](https://github.com/GerHobbelt/libnop) -- libnop (C++ Native Object Protocols) is a header-only library for serializing and deserializing C++ data types without external code generators or runtime support libraries.
 The only mandatory requirement is a compiler that supports the C++14 standard.
 - **libsmile** [📁](./libsmile) [🌐](https://github.com/GerHobbelt/libsmile) -- C implementation of the Smile binary format (https://github.com/FasterXML/smile-format-specification).

+  - **discouraged**; reason: for binary format record serialization we will be using `bebop` or `reflect-cpp` exclusively.
+All other communications will be JSON/JSON5/XML based.

 - **mosquitto** [📁](./mosquitto) [🌐](https://github.com/GerHobbelt/mosquitto) -- Eclipse Mosquitto is an open source implementation of a server for version 5.0, 3.1.1, and 3.1 of the MQTT protocol.
 It also includes a C and C++ client library, and the `mosquitto_pub` and `mosquitto_sub` utilities for publishing and subscribing.
+- **msgpack-c** [📁](./msgpack-c) [🌐](https://github.com/GerHobbelt/msgpack-c) -- [MessagePack](http://msgpack.org/) (a.k.a. `msgpack`) for C/C++ is an efficient binary serialization format, which lets you exchange data among multiple languages like JSON, except that it's faster and smaller.
+Small integers are encoded into a single byte and short strings require only one extra byte in addition to the strings themselves.
 - **protobuf** [📁](./protobuf) [🌐](https://github.com/GerHobbelt/protobuf) -- Protocol Buffers - Google's data interchange format that is a language-neutral, platform-neutral, extensible mechanism for serializing structured data.

   - **☹discouraged🤧**; reason: relatively slow run-time and (in my opinion) rather ugly & convoluted approach at build time.
 Has too much of a Java/CorporateProgramming smell, which has not lessened over the years, unfortunately.

+- **reflect-cpp** [📁](./reflect-cpp) [🌐](https://github.com/GerHobbelt/reflect-cpp) -- a C++-20 library for **fast serialization, deserialization and validation** using reflection, similar to [pydantic](https://github.com/pydantic/pydantic) in Python, [serde](https://github.com/serde-rs) in Rust, [encoding](https://github.com/golang/go/tree/master/src/encoding) in Go or [aeson](https://github.com/haskell/aeson/tree/master) in Haskell.
+As the aforementioned libraries are among the most widely used in the respective languages, reflect-cpp fills an important gap in C++ development.
+It reduces boilerplate code and increases code safety.
 - **serde-cpp** [📁](./serde-cpp) [🌐](https://github.com/GerHobbelt/serde-cpp) -- serialization framework for C++17, inspired by Rust [serde](https://serde.rs/) project.
 - **serdepp** [📁](./serdepp) [🌐](https://github.com/GerHobbelt/serdepp) -- a C++17 low cost serialize deserialize adaptor library like Rust [serde](https://serde.rs/) project.
 - **swig** [📁](./swig) [🌐](https://github.com/GerHobbelt/swig) -- SWIG (Simplified Wrapper and Interface Generator) is a software development tool (code generator) that connects programs written in C and C++ with a variety of high-level programming languages.
 It is used for building scripting language interfaces to C and C++ programs.
 SWIG simplifies development by largely automating the task of scripting language integration, allowing developers and users to focus on more important problems.